Can Narendra Modi Become The PM Again? Is The Retirement Rule In BJP Valid For Him?

 — ANI (@ANI) May 11, 2024

 Arvind Kejriwal flares a fresh controversy stating that PM Modi is not the face of PM from BJP.
-He said that PM Modi is not campaigning for himself but he is campaining for Amit Shah as he will be the face of PM From BJP .
+He said that PM Modi is not campaigning for himself but campaigning for Amit Shah as he will be the face of PM From BJP.

 Kejriwal remarked, “The precedent set by retiring LK Advani ji should also apply to the Prime Minister; I doubt he would exempt himself from this rule.
 Let the Prime Minister explicitly state that ‘this rule doesn’t pertain to me, it was solely for Advani ji.‘ However, I don’t anticipate the Prime Minister making such a statement.”